 I based my paste off of this simple recipe.

 - 2 tsp grated lime rind

 - 1/2 tsp ground coriander

 Combine all green curry paste ingredients in a food processor and pulse until smooth, adding a bit of water as needed.
 It should be a smooth paste texture, but not watery.

 Heat half of oil over medium in large stockpot.
 Cook chicken on all sides until fully done and set aside.
 Add the rest of the oil to the pot and cook the onion with salt and pepper until softened; about 5 minutes.

 Add the curry paste, stir a few minutes until fragrant, and add the stock, coconut milk, fish sauce, lime juice, and lemongrass.
-Bring the heat up to boil, add the green and red peppers, and turn the heat down to simmer.
+Bring the heat up to boil, add the chicken, green and red peppers, and turn the heat down to simmer.